Duponin/ffalaff/README.md

 # ffalaff

-It's mean : Falaff Find And Locate Any Files Fast
+It's mean : Ffalaff Find And Locate Any Files Fast

 # TODO
-update in coming !
+*Start the project